The big bad wolf is afraid of you

 - Western University, University of Gdańsk, Polish Academy of Sciences

-Get involved: Petition your municipality for a tax remission on federal and cantonal taxes, in light of the catastrophic policy of Federal Councillor Albert Rösti (SVP) and the recently approved shooting of wolves in Switzerland.
+Get involved: Petition your municipality for a tax remission on federal and cantonal taxes, citing the catastrophic policy of Federal Councillor Albert Rösti (SVP) and the recently approved culling of wolves in Switzerland.
 You can download the template letter here: https://wildbeimwild.com/ein-appell-fuer-eine-veraenderung-in-der-schweiz/